yoyopyeah/learn-ocaml-data-analysis/README.md

 ## Data analysis
-- how many type errors & how many syntax errors
+- Error distribution
-- how long students worked on a particular problem
+- How long students worked on a particular problem.
+Slice by
-   - Number of submission
+   - number of submission
    - time
-- grade progression per question
+- Grade progression per question
   - once type checked how quickly a student gets 100

-id, timestamp, error_type